An Earnest Plea to People Still Having This Debate

-A long time ago, Chip Rosenthal wrote a fine document entitled 'Reply-To' Munging Considered Harmful.
-It details the problems caused by
+A long time ago, Chip Rosenthal wrote a fine document entitled

 Reply-To munging.
-Chip's essay basically points out that:
+Chip’s essay basically points

 In 2000 (or maybe earlier), Simon Hill wrote a response called Reply-To Munging Considered Useful, which is frequently offered as a rebuttal to Chip’s document in online debates.
 Simon’s response boils down to the following:

 - RFC 822 seems to indicate it’s okay.

 - Munging makes things easier on broken mail clients.

 People still using these two documents to debate the issue are wasting everybody’s time.
 The issue was definitively settled in 2001, and Chip won.